 Heel Spur Treatment

-The most important part of treatment is to rest.
-Do not undertake activities which hurt the foot or aggravate symptoms as this will only cause painful symptoms to persist.
+The most important part of treatment is rest.
+Do not undertake activities that hurt your foot or aggravate symptoms as this will only cause painful symptoms to persist.

 Apply a cold therapy wrap regularly for 10 minutes at a time every hour initially to reduce pain and inflammation of the surrounding tissues.
 As symptoms subside, the frequency of application can reduce to 2 or 3 times per day.